RN Full-time

 Cleveland Clinic

 At Cleveland Clinic Health System, we believe in a better future for healthcare.
 And each of us is responsible for honoring our commitment to excellence, pushing the boundaries and transforming the patient experience, every day.
 We all have the power to help, heal and change lives — beginning with our own.
 That’s the power of the Cleveland Clinic Health System team, and The Power of Every One.
-Job Title RN Surgery Weekender Flex - Neuro Expansion Location Cleveland Facility Cleveland Clinic Main Campus Department OR Neuro Inst-Main Campus Hospital Job Code F99874 Shift Nights Schedule 7:00pm-7:30am Job Summary Job Details Join Cleveland Clinic Neurological Institute and become part of one of the world’s most respected healthcare organizations.
-We are expanding with a new, one-million-square-foot, 15-floor, state-of-the-art facility on Cleveland Clinic Main Campus designed to elevate care for complex neurological conditions — including spine injuries, epileptic seizures, movement disorders, multiple sclerosis and stroke.
-This advanced building brings every stage of care under one roof, featuring dedicated spaces for outpatient services, surgery, stepdown, ICU and epilepsy monitoring, as well as additional operating rooms and expanded ambulatory, infusion, imaging, EMG, sleep and rehabilitation services.
-We are welcoming new caregivers to collaborate within our multidisciplinary teams and contribute to nationally recognized, innovative neurological care.
-Join us and be part of the next wave of transformative care at Cleveland Clinic.
-Our Weekend Flex Program offers an excellent opportunity for flexibility to enjoy personal time, all while providing quality patient care on the weekends.
-With this schedule, you will work two 12-hour shifts every weekend and one during the week.
-Weekend shift options start at 7:00PM on Fridays and end at 7:30AM on Mondays.
-Serving in this role allows you to be with loved ones, fulfill life responsibilities, take care of children and complete anything else that may interfere with a typical weekday workload.
-Even more, Cleveland Clinic offers 36 hours but will pay you for 44 hours.
-You also gain full-time status and all our included benefits.
-Come be part of supportive healthcare culture in which you can grow, develop and continue caring for the community.
-A caregiver in this position works 2 12-hr weekend shifts and 1 12-hr shift during the weekday.
-Start times begin at 7:00pm and end at 7:30am.
-Orientation is 6 months long, Monday through Friday from 7:00am to 3:30pm.
-A caregiver who excels in this role will: Provide nursing care in an operative setting to patients undergoing surgical or invasive procedures.
-Perform scrub and circulating functions.
-Prepare the OR, surgical instruments and equipment for use.
-Minimum qualifications for the ideal future caregiver include: Graduate from an accredited school of Professional Nursing Current state licensure as a Registered Nurse (RN) Basic Life Support (BLS) Certification through the American Heart Association (AHA) or American Red Cross One year of RN experience OR completion of Cleveland Clinic’s Perioperative Residency Program Advanced Cardiac Life Support (ACLS) Certification through the American Heart Association (AHA) or American Red Cross within six months of hire if performing moderate/procedural sedation Preferred qualifications for the ideal future caregiver include: Bachelor’s of Science in Nursing (BSN) Physical Requirements: Requires full range of body motion including handling and lifting patients, manual and finger dexterity and eye-hand coordination.
-Requires standing and walking for extensive periods of time.
-Medium Work - Exerting 20 to 50 pounds of force occasionally, and/or 10 to 25 pounds of force frequently, and/or greater than negligible up to 10 pounds of force constantly to move objects.
-Physical Demand requirements are in excess of those for Light Work.
-Occasionally lifts and carries items weighing up to 25 pounds and ability to push, pull, and navigate supply carts weighing > than 75 pounds periodically .
-Personal Protective Equipment: Follows Standard Precautions using personal protective equipment as required for procedures.
+Job Title RN Clinical Adjunct Faculty - Internal Medicine and ENT/Plastics Location Cleveland Facility Cleveland Clinic Main Campus Department G81 Nephrologyentderm-Nursing Institute Job Code F99855 Shift Rotating Shifts Schedule 7:00am-7:30pm/7:00pm-7:30am Job Summary Job Details Join Cleveland Clinic’s Main Campus where research and surgery are advanced, technology is leading-edge, patient care is world class and caregivers are family.
+Here, you will work alongside a passionate and dedicated team, receive endless support and appreciation, and build a rewarding career with one of the most respected healthcare organizations in the world.
+As a Clinical Adjunct Faculty Nurse in the G81 Unit, you will serve as an educator in an affiliated Nursing Program.
+In this role, you will still provide direct patient care, all while helping train the next wave of compassionate, dedicated and driven Nurses.
+You will supply students with constructive feedback, professional guidance, clinical supervision and more.
+This position offers an unmatched opportunity to continue improving the healthcare field as you further enhance your own skills, knowledge and career as a Cleveland Clinic caregiver.
+A caregiver in this position works rotating shifts from 7:00AM - 7:30PM or 7:00PM - 7:30AM.
+A caregiver who excels in this role will: Provide direct nursing care.
+Implement and monitor patient care plans.
+Monitor, record and communicate patient condition as appropriate.
+Monitor and document condition and effectiveness of care and/or interventions.
+Evaluate, update and revise plan of care to facilitate achievement of planned and expected outcomes.
+Serve as a primary coordinator of all disciplines for well-coordinated patient care.
+Administer prescribed medications and treatments.
+Assess and coordinate discharge planning needs.
+Assess the educational needs of patients and significant others considering cultural issues and other special concerns.
+Provide teaching and educational material as appropriate.
+Oversight for nursing students as nursing clinical adjunct faculty when not providing direct patient care.
+Minimum qualifications for the ideal future caregiver include: Bachelor’s of Science in Nursing (BSN) Graduate from an accredited School of Professional Nursing Basic Life Support (BLS) Certification through the American Heart Association (AHA) Current unencumbered state or multistate compact licensure as a Registered Nurse (RN) Two years of current acute care RN experience in a hospital setting Preferred qualifications for the ideal future caregiver include: Specialty certification Master’s of Science in Nursing (MSN) Physical Requirements: Requires full range of body motion including handling and lifting patient, manual and finger dexterity, and eye-hand coordination.
+Requires standing and walking for extended periods of time.
+Requires corrected vision and hearing to normal range.
+Requires working under stressful conditions and irregular hours.
+Exposure to communicable diseases and/or body fluids Medium Work - Exerting 20 to 50 pounds of force occasionally, and/or 10 to 25 pounds of force frequently, and/or greater than negligible up to 10 pounds of force constantly to move objects.
+Personal Protective Equipment: Follows standard precautions using personal protective equipment as required.
 The policy of Cleveland Clinic Health System and its system hospitals (Cleveland Clinic Health System) is to provide equal opportunity to all of our caregivers and applicants for employment in our drug free environment.
 All offers of employment are followed by testing for controlled substances.
 Cleveland Clinic Health System administers an influenza prevention program.
 You will be required to comply with this program, which will include obtaining an influenza vaccination on an annual basis or obtaining an approved exemption.
 Decisions concerning employment, transfers and promotions are made upon the basis of the best qualified candidate without regard to color, race, religion, national origin, age, sex, sexual orientation, marital status, ancestry, status as a disabled or Vietnam era veteran or any other characteristic protected by law.
 Information provided on this application may be shared with any Cleveland Clinic Health System facility.
 Please review the Equal Employment Opportunity poster .
 Cleveland Clinic Health System is pleased to be an equal employment employer: Women / Minorities / Veterans / Individuals with Disabilities